China’s Huawei launches court challenge to US security law

-SHENZHEN, China — Chinese tech giant Huawei is launching a U.S. court challenge to a law that labels the company a security risk and would limit its access to the American market for telecom equipment.
+SHENZHEN, China — Chinese tech giant Huawei has filed a lawsuit in Plano, Texas, challenging a law that labels the company a security risk and would limit its access to the American market for telecom equipment.

 Huawei Technologies Ltd.’s announcement Thursday comes as the biggest global maker of network equipment for phone and internet companies fights U.S. efforts to persuade allies to exclude the company from next-generation telecom systems.

-Huawei said it filed a lawsuit asking a federal court in Plano, Texas, to throw out a portion of this year’s U.S. military appropriations act that bars the government and its contractors from using Huawei equipment.
+Huawei said its complaint asks a federal court in Plano to throw out a portion of this year’s U.S. military appropriations act that bars the government and its contractors from using Huawei equipment.

 Huawei, China’s first global tech brand, is at the center of U.S.-Chinese tensions over technology competition and cyber-spying.
 The company has spent years trying to put to rest accusations it facilitates Chinese spying or is controlled by the ruling Communist Party.

+Increasingly, both sides appear to be resorting to courts to try to press their cases.

-“We are compelled to take this legal action as a proper and last resort,” the company’s chairman, Guo Ping, said in a statement.
-“This ban not only is unlawful, but also restricts Huawei from engaging in fair competition, ultimately harming U.S. consumers.”
+“We are compelled to take this legal action as a proper and last resort,” the company’s rotating chairman, Guo Ping, said at a news conference.
+Guo said the ban would limit competition, slowing the rollout of fifth-generation communications and raising consumer prices.

+Huawei has pleaded not guilty to U.S. trade-theft charges after a federal court in Seattle unsealed a 10-count indictment in January against two of its units, Huawei Device Co. and Huawei Device USA.
+The charges include conspiracy to steal trade secrets, attempted theft of trade secrets, wire fraud and obstruction of justice.

+The company’s chief financial officer, Meng Wanzhou, is fighting extradition to the U.S. after she was arrested in Vancouver, Canada on Dec.
+1. U.S. prosecutors have filed charges accusing Meng, who is the daughter of Huawei’s founder, of lying to banks about dealings with Iran.

+U.S. authorities “have hacked our servers and stolen our emails” but have presented no evidence to support their security claims, Guo said.
+He complained Washington was “sparing no effort to smear” the company.

-Huawei complains U.S. authorities have released no evidence.
-Washington’s campaign to persuade allies to shun Huawei threatens to block access to major markets as phone carriers prepare to invest billions of dollars in fifth-generation equipment.
+The U.S. campaign to persuade allies to shun Huawei threatens to block access to major markets as phone carriers prepare to invest billions of dollars in 5G systems.

 Huawei says the new law would shrink its potential U.S. market further by prohibiting the government from buying the Chinese vendor’s technology and from buying goods or services from or giving grants or loans to companies or other third parties that do.
 The United States accounts for 20 to 25 percent of the global market for computer and telecom technology.